rubensa/docker-ubuntu-tini-dev-k8s/README.md

 Once connected...

-You can check installed develpment software:
+You can check installed development software:

 ```
 jq --version